 Post-Bachelor's Initial Teacher Certification-Only

 For candidates who did not pursue teacher certification as an undergraduate but hold at least a bachelor's degree, the Department of Teacher Education offers a post-bachelor’s certification-only program.
 This minimum 21 semester credit hour program, which leads to teacher certification, is offered totally online except for the clinical practice component required by the Texas Education Agency.
-Courses from the certification-only route may be applied to a master's degree program if students are interested in a graduate degree.
+Courses from the certification-only route may be applied to a master's degree program, such as the Master of Arts in Teaching (MAT), if students are interested in a graduate degree.

 Program of Study and Admission Requirements